-Top 10 reasons for poor usability – part 2
+The 10 most common reasons for poor usability – part 2

-Following on from part 1, we have another 5 reasons why products and services so commonly deliver poor usability:
+Following on from part 1 of the 10 most common reasons for poor usability, we have another 5 reasons why products and services so commonly deliver poor usability:

 6) Too many cooks